 HP ProLiant servers with an HP Integrated Lights-Out (iLO) REST API are not supported due to a known HP issue, even if this workaround is applied (© HP Enterprise Development LP, available at support.hpe.com, obtained on March 4, 2020).

-In addition to SAM feature requirements, most remote APIs have their own requirements.
+In addition, most remote APIs have their own requirements.
 Review API provider documentation (see these Useful APIs for SAM) to learn about types of data provided, where data is stored, and what you need to include in API requests, such as tokens.

 Specifically, you'll need to determine: